radiantearth/stac-api-spec/fragments/filter/README.md

 the endpoint `/queryables`.
 Additionally, each Collection resource will have a Link to the queryables resource for that collection, e.g., `/collections/collection1/queryables`.

-The queryables endpoint returns a JSON Schema describing the names and types variables that may be used in filter expressions.
+The queryables endpoint returns a JSON Schema describing the names and types of terms that may be used in filter expressions.
 This response is defined in JSON Schema because it is a well-specified typed schema, but it is not used for validating a JSON document derived from it.
-This schema defines the variables that may be used in a CQL filter.
+This schema defines the terms that may be used in a CQL filter.

-These queryable variables are mapped by the service to filter Items.
+These queryable terms are mapped by the service to filter Items.
 For example, the service may define a queryable with the name "eo:cloud_cover" that can be used in a CQL expression like `eo:cloud_cover <= 10`, with the semantics that only Items where the
 `properties.eo:cloud_cover` value was <= 10 would match the filter.
 The server would then translate this into an appropriate query for the data within its datastore.